julianrubisch/attractor/README.md

     $   --file_prefix|-p app/models
     $   --watch|-w

+Serve the output on http://localhost:7890

+    $ attractor serve
+    $   --file_prefix|-p app/models
+    $   --watch|-w

+### Live Reloading

+If you have `guard-livereload` (or a similar service) running on your project, you can leverage the hot reloading functionality by specifying `--watch|-w`.
+Attractor will then live-reload the browser window when a file watched by `guard-livereload` changes.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.